Nissan Cherry: First generation (E10; 1970)

-Although the car used a Nissan engine, the powertrain dated back to Prince's original concept – which was in essence a copy of the "transmission-in-sump" layout pioneered by the British Motor Corporation in the Mini.
-Consequently, this gave the E10 a very distinctive transmission whine which was characteristic of this mechanical configuration.
+Although the car used a Nissan engine, the powertrain dated back to Prince's original concept – which was in essence inspired by the "transmission-in-sump" layout pioneered by the British Motor Corporation in the Mini, but with the key difference that the transmission was housed separately and therefore did not share lubricating oil with the engine.
+However, the similar use of transfer gears gave the E10 a very distinctive transmission whine which was characteristic of this mechanical configuration.

 The sporting Japanese domestic market Cherry X-1 model featured twin-carburetted A12T engine with dual-sidedraft Hitachi carburettors.